Ask Krrish Contact Us

 In Salesforce development, interacting with data stored in your organization's database is fundamental.
 Unlike traditional SQL databases, Salesforce uses its own query languages tailored for its unique object model:

-Why are SOQL & SOSL essential?
+Why are SOQL & SOSL Essential?

 • Data Retrieval: Get the exact data you need from Salesforce objects.